apfel-das/securious-tuc/README.md

 * crypto_lib:
   * Simple crypto algorithms implementation (One-Time-Pad, Ceasar, Vigenere) in C.
 * encryptor:
-  * A simple encryptor, decryptor of texts using OpenSSL in C11.
+  * A simple encryptor, decryptor of texts using OpenSSL in C.

 * encrypt_lib:
-  * A simple RSA encryptor, decryptor implemented from scratch.
+  * A simple RSA encryptor, decryptor implemented from scratch in C.